chef/chef/docs/dev/how_to/releasing_chef_infra.md

 We want to make sure to announce the build on Discourse.
 It is helpful that these announcements come from real people because people like people and not machines.
 You can copy a previous release announcement, and change the version numbers and release notes content.

-Also make sure to announce the build in any social media platforms you present on if you feel comfortable doing so.
-It's great to announce it in `#sous-chefs` and `#general` in Community Slack as well as on Twitter where we tend to get a good response.
+Also, make sure to announce the build on any social media platforms that you occupy if you feel comfortable doing so.
+It's great to make an announcement in `#sous-chefs` and `#general` in Community Slack, as well as on Twitter, where we tend to get a good response.

 ### Update homebrew Content